Ten deploys a day. One of them breaks. An agent catches it, works out why, and fixes it.

 The Vercel resource types that show up in your graph.

-Projects, deployments, domains, Edge Config, Postgres, KV, Blob, firewall rules: every resource lands in one living graph with its edges and history.
-A domain isn't a row in a list; the graph knows which project it serves, and which DNS record on another provider points at it.
+Projects, deployments, domains, Edge Config, Postgres, KV, Blob, firewall rules: everything lands in one graph with its edges and history.
+The graph knows which project a domain serves, and which DNS record on another provider points at it.

 Alerts triaged on arrival

-Polylane installs from the Vercel Marketplace with OAuth: pick the team, choose which projects it can see, done.
-Agents investigate and explain; changes only ever land as pull requests, and any write action waits for your approval first.
+Polylane installs from the Vercel Marketplace: pick the team, choose which projects it can see, done.
+Agents investigate and explain; code changes arrive as pull requests, and any write action waits for your approval.

 Questions.